oztuncbilek/osm-mapillary-conflation/README.md

 ## Next Steps
 1. **Test Scenario Fixes**:
-   -The second test scenario is currently failing.
+   - The second test scenario is currently failing.

 2. **Visualization**:
    - Create maps to showcase the conflated data.